bramley/phplist-plugin-timezone/README.md

 ### Dependencies ###

-Requires phpList version 3.3.0 or later and also requires the Common Plugin to be installed.
+Requires phpList version 3.3.0 or later and also requires the Common Plugin to be enabled.

-### Set the plugin directory ###

-The default plugin directory is `plugins` within the phplist `admin` directory but you can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###

-Install on the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-timezone/archive/master.zip`.
+Install on the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-timezone/archive/master.zip`

-Then click the Enable button to enable the plugin.

-### Install manually ###

-Download the plugin zip file from <https://github.com/bramley/phplist-plugin-timezone/archive/master.zip>

-Expand the zip file, then copy the contents of the plugins directory to your phplist plugins directory.
-This should contain

-* the file TimezonePlugin.php
-* the directory TimezonePlugin

 Then click the Enable button to enable the plugin.